Azure-Samples/app-templates-springboot-microservices-on-AKS/README.md

 This is a quickstart template.
 It deploys the following:

 * Deploying PetClinic App:
-  * Progres SQL Database configuration
+  * Postgres SQL Database configuration
   * Provisioning Azure Infra Services with BICEP
   * Create the Microservices Spring-Petclinic - build with Maven
   * Create an Azure Container Registry